Atyors/robotframework-ImageRobot/README.md

-ImageSearchLibrary is a library dedicated to GUI management.
+ImageRobot is a library dedicated to GUI management.
 ========================================================

 The purpose of this module is to bring to Robot Framework user a way to do image recognition.